krussll/tarothappy/_posts/2020-11-02-world-bowls-player-profiles.md

 ### What bowls does Karen Murphy use?

-**Katherine Rednall uses Aero bowls.
+**Karen Murphy uses Aero bowls.
 At the World Championships 2016, she used Aero Optima bowls.**

 ## Robert PAXTON
 ### Titles